 - Question 2.1 Enter your current-year Tier Funding total in cell G31.
-A value must be entered, regardless of the amount.
+A value must be entered in this field.
 Indicate whether the value entered is estimated or actual funding.
 Organizational Units may use an estimated value if the actual amount is not known at the time the plan is completed.
-However, leaders are encouraged to use actual Tier Funding amounts before transmitting the information to ISBE.
+The value entered cannot be "0" and cannot be equal to the Organizational Unit's FY24 Gross State Contribution.
+Leaders must use actual Tier Funding amounts if current-year calculations are published before submitting the information to ISBE.
 ISBE typically publishes current-year distribution amounts in early August. - Question 2.2 Select responses from a dropdown list to indicate the top three sources of data your Organizational Unit consulted when planning for the allocation of EBF dollars.
 Do not select the same response more than once. - Question 2.3 Select the stakeholders consulted by your Organizational Unit during the planning process.
 To select a stakeholder, choose "Yes" from the dropdown next to the stakeholder.
 Otherwise, leave the cell blank.
-Optionally, you may provide additional context on the process for consulting with internal and external stakeholders in cell G41. - Question 2.4 Select from the dropdown list the top three investments you are making with BFM dollars (before factoring in Tier Funding for the current year).
+Optionally, you may provide additional context on the process for consulting with internal and external stakeholders in cell G41.

+- Question 2.4 Select from the dropdown list the top three investments you are making with BFM dollars (before factoring in Tier Funding for the current year).
 The dropdown list contains the 34 cost factors embedded in the formula.
 See Appendix A for more information about the cost factors, including definitions and other helpful guidance.
 If some or all EBF dollars support priority investments outside of the cost factors, "Other" may be selected.
 In this case, additional context must be provided in cell G44 (limit of 1,000 characters). - Question 2.5 This question is known as the Cost Factor Table.
 Completing the full table is optional.
 However, Organizational Units that receive at least \$5,000 in Tier Funding are required to indicate planned investments with Tier Funding in the Cost Factor Table.
-The table has six columns.

-- Columns 1-3 (Excel columns A-F): These columns provide the regionally adjusted amount embedded in the prior year Adequacy Target for each of the 34 EBF cost factors.
+The table has six columns. - Columns 1-3 (Excel columns A-F): These columns provide the regionally adjusted amount embedded in the prior year Adequacy Target for each of the 34 EBF cost factors.
 These amounts represent an estimated figure for adequate spending based on the Organizational Unit's student population.
 They do not account for local resources.
 For example, a Tier 1 district at 65% of adequacy may not have the local resources to fully invest in specific cost factors, while a Tier 4 district at 120% of adequacy may have sufficient local resources to meet or exceed the Adequacy Target.
-See Appendix A for the statutory definitions for each cost factor. - Column 4 (Excel column G): Allows users to input intended investments with Tier Funds.
+See Appendix A for the statutory definitions for each cost factor. - Column 4 (Excel column G): Allows users to input intended investments with FY 25 Tier Funds only.
 Based on the amount entered in Question 2.1, this column will indicate "Optional" or "Required."
-The total in row 90 (cell G90) must match the value entered in Question 2.1.
+The total in row 90 (cell G90) must match the value entered in Question 2.1 (cell G31).
 A value is not expected in every cell.
 Rather, the table provides an opportunity to indicate priority investments with Tier Funding.
 If some or all intended investments do not align with any cost factor, an amount may be entered in row 89 (Other Investments).
 See Appendix A for a list of common expenditures that do not align with any cost factor. - Column 5 (Excel column H): Allows users to input total budgeted expenditures from all revenue sources for each cost factor.
 This column is optional. - Column 6 (Excel columns I-M): Provides optional space for additional narrative regarding allocations.